Understanding CTE

-• To prepare students to earn National and State Industry Certifications
+- Preparing students to earn National and State Industry Certifications

-• To encourage students to continue their education through Articulation Agreements with colleges
+- Encourage students to continue their education through Articulation Agreements with colleges

-• To prepare students for positions that are available in the region
+- Prepare students for positions that are available in the region

 The Career and Technical programs listed below will be offered at the F. Donald Myers Education Center.
 Transportation is arranged so that students can take classes at Saratoga as well as the Career and Technical course.
 Students are urged to visit the appropriate programs and the campus to help them understand the courses that are offered before they decide to attend.
 Saratoga is committed to paying tuition for students who take these courses.
 It is not always possible to provide other courses to replace a Career and Technical course that is dropped once the school year is underway.
-For these reasons, the student, parents/guardians, and counselors should consider all the issues before deciding on a specific program.
+For these reasons, the students, parents/guardians, and counselors should consider all the issues before deciding on a specific program.

 Enrollment Process